Leonard Cheshire: Anthéor railway viaduct

-The Anthéor railway viaduct was a rail link in southern France along the coast between Saint-Raphaël and Nice.
-The viaduct carried a double rail line that was being used to move supplies to German forces blocking the advance of the Allies in Italy.
-Though the rail line had been attacked and cut in a number of places before, each time the Germans repaired the tracks quickly.
+The Anthéor viaduct was a railway link in southern France along the coast between Saint-Raphaël and Nice.
+The viaduct carried a double railway line that was being used to move supplies to German forces blocking the advance of the Allies in Italy.
+Though the Marseille–Ventimiglia railway had been attacked and cut in a number of places before, each time the Germans repaired the tracks quickly.
 The viaduct was 185 feet in the air and spanned a brook that flowed between two coastal hills.
 If destroyed the line would be disrupted permanently.
 Attempts on the viaduct had been made twice earlier, but destroying it required a direct hit, and the previous attacks had been unsuccessful.

 On the night of 12/13 February 1944, 10 Lancasters from 617 Squadron flew across France to the viaduct.
-Cheshire and Martin approached to make a low level marking of the line, but it was soon discovered that since the last attempt the Germans had placed a large number of flak guns on the hills overlooking the viaduct.
+Cheshire and Martin approached to make a low-level marking of the line, but it was soon discovered that since the last attempt the Germans had placed a large number of flak guns on the hills overlooking the viaduct.
 Cheshire made several attempts to mark it, but could not get close enough to drop his marker on the line.
 Martin followed, but just as his aircraft was releasing his marker it was hit, badly.
 Two of the Lancaster's engines were knocked out, the bomb aimer had been killed, and several others, including Martin, were wounded.
 A return trip to England was out of the question, and his aircraft limped south to an airfield on Sardinia.
-Cheshire made five more attempts on the viaduct, but was unable to get close enough to leave his marker on the rail line.
+Cheshire made five more attempts on the viaduct, but was unable to get close enough to leave his marker on the railway line.
 The squadron was called in and dropped their bombs off the nearest marker, but no direct hit was made and the viaduct was not destroyed.
 Cheshire returned in failure with a badly holed Lancaster.
 Despite his multiple runs at the target and the damage his aircraft sustained, it was the one mission of his career where he felt he had failed to press home his attack as he should have.